ewilliams0305/vcli/README.md

 `./vcli -h 10.0.0.111 -t "TOKEN_HERE"`

 If the VC4 service is running you will instantly see the device information table loaded with data.

+## Program File

+Programs can be uploaded to the server with a simple combination of application arguments.

+To launch the application and instantly upload a program execute the app with:

+`./vcli -f /home/prog.cpz -n My Program`

+a new program entry will be created titled "My Program"

+By its self a program file flag will not execute any initial actions on the server.
+A -f and -n flag are required. provide a full path to file on the system running the vcli app.
+When running the app on the virtual control server the file path is mapped to a file on the server.
+When running the application from your machine the path should be a local file on your file system.

+## Room ID

+Appending the -r flag will upload the program and start a new room with provided room id.

+`./vcli -f /home/prog.cpz -n My Program` -r UBER_ROOM

+A new program will be uploaded and a room will be instantly instantiated with the provided Room ID.

 # 🦮 Guides
 Tutorials for the `vcli` providing use cases and examples